 When is Australia Day 2026 in Australia?+

-Is Australia Day a public holiday in Australia and are shops open?+
+Is Australia Day 2026 a public holiday across Australia?+

 What is the meaning and origin of Australia Day in Australia?+